 Appeals Court Wire Act Ruling Shores Up Online Gaming

-The ruling puts to rest a threat from the U.S. Department of Justice to the multi-billion dollar internet gambling industry, from state-run lotteries who conduct their sales online to the array of licensed and legal gaming operators who offer online casino games.
+The ruling puts to rest a threat from the U.S. Department of Justice to the multi-billion-dollar internet gambling industry, from state-run lotteries that conduct online sales to the array of licensed and legal gaming operators that offer online casino games.

-The DOJ was challenging the established norms of online gaming, including the operations of online casinos, that have been in place for about a decade, following a recent reversal of a previous DOJ Office of Legal Counsel opinion on the 60-year old Federal Wire Act.
+The DOJ was challenging the established norms of online gaming, including casinos, that have been in place for about a decade, following a recent reversal of a DOJ Office of Legal Counsel opinion on the 60-year-old Federal Wire Act.
 The recent DOJ stance, which the federal appeals court rejected, was that the Wire Act applied to gambling activities beyond sports events.

 A New Hampshire federal district judge had already sided with the New Hampshire Lottery, which was challenging the DOJ.
 Wednesday’s federal appeals court decision cemented that previous ruling.

-Spanning decades, the Department of Justice’s overall position regarding the Wire Act — and in more recent times, the DOJ’s Office of Legal Counsel’s opinions — have occasionally been schizophrenic, to put it mildly.
+Spanning decades, the Department of Justice’s overall position regarding the Wire Act—and in more recent times, the DOJ’s Office of Legal Counsel’s opinions—have occasionally been unstable, to put it mildly.

 For much of the first half-century of the Wire Act’s existence, the Department of Justice had held that the 1961 anti-gambling law applied to activities beyond sports events despite what many argued was fairly explicit language in that the law, as written, applied to “the placing of bets or wagers on any sporting event or contest.”